-HAVING CONSIDERED the recommendation made by the Maritime Safety Committee at its fifty-seventh session,
+HAVING considered the recommendation made by the Maritime Safety Committee at its eighty-sixth session,

-W/3225e

-1. ADOPTS the Code for the Construction and Equipment of Mobile Offshore Drilling Units, 1989 (1989 MODU Code), the text of which is set out in the Annex to this resolution, which supersedes the existing MODU Code adopted by Assembly resolution A.414(XI) for mobile offshore drilling units whose keels are laid or which are at a similar stage of construction on or after 1 May 1991;

-2. INVITES all Governments concerned:

-- (a) to take appropriate steps to give effect to the Code; - (b) to consider the Code as an equivalent, for purposes of application to mobile offshore drilling units, to the technical requirements of the above-mentioned Conventions; - (c) to inform IMO of measures taken in this respect;

-3. AUTHORIZES the Maritime Safety Committee to amend the 1989 MODU Code, when appropriate, taking into consideration the developing design and safety features after due consultation with appropriate organizations.
+- 1. ADOPTS the Code for the Construction and Equipment of Mobile Offshore Drilling Units, 2009 (2009 MODU Code), set out in the Annex to this resolution, which supersedes the existing 1989 MODU Code adopted by resolution A.649(16), for mobile offshore drilling units, the keels of which are laid or which are at a similar stage of construction on or after 1 January 2012; - 2.
+INVITES Governments concerned to: - (a) take appropriate action to give effect to the 2009 MODU Code; - (b) consider the Code as equivalent, for purposes of application to mobile offshore drilling units, to the technical requirements of the conventions specified in the third preambular paragraph; and - (c) inform the Organization of measures taken in this respect; - 3.
+AUTHORIZES the Maritime Safety Committee to amend the 2009 MODU Code as appropriate, taking into consideration developments in design and technology, in consultation with appropriate organizations.

-Page